RamSwami0021/ramswami0021-NodeJS/README.md

 * <b>GitHub Pages</b> - To host my static website (HTML, CSS, JS).
 * <b>Netlify</b> - To Live my static website (HTML, CSS, JS).

-## How to Set Up Your Copy of Ramswami Portfolio 📦
+## How to Set Up Your Copy of RamSwami Portfolio 📦

 ### OPTION 1 - Run Ramswami Portfolio on your machine